noah-nuebling/mf-xcloc-editor/README.txt

                 and so this may not work correctly with other .xcloc files.
 If you find some bug or incompatibility with your .xcloc files, feel free to let me know or open a pull request.
                 (as of [Oct 2025])
-        - Can't edit `pluralizable format string`s (but that shouldn't be necessary I think – see above)
+        - Can't edit `pluralizable format string`s (but that isn't necessary I think – see above)
+        - Format specifiers like "%@" don't get a special color background like they do in Xcode.
+            - I don't think this is super helpful in Xcode especially since it also makes it impossible to edit the format specifier once it has the background which is a bit annoying.
+And for my project MMF, there are Javascript, Python and C format specifiers, which won't all get highlighted consistently by Xcode anyways.
+                So I decided to just leave this feature out.
+                Let me know if you want this feature.

 Building:
     Just open in Xcode and hit the play button.
 If there are problems let me know.